anton-k/mig/docs/src/05-plugin.md

 ```

 We would like to block invalid sessions for all routes of our site.
-We can create it in similiar way as `whenSecure`:
+We can create it in similar way as `whenSecure`:

 ```haskell
 isValid :: AuthToken -> IO Bool